DevModeChris/DinoRun/README.md

 The code is written with lots of helpful comments that explain what's happening in simple terms (like we're explaining it to a 5-year-old).
 You'll find hopefully easy-to-understand explanations throughout the code.

 Originally this project was using DOM based rendering (See branches), after getting to a point where we wanted to make the game more interactive and visually appealing, we decided to make the switch to a Canvas based rendering.
-During the rewrite to Canvas though I ended up playing around with Phaser.js seperately and ultimately decided to use it for the game engine with the built-in WebGL based rendering support for DinoRun.
+During the rewrite to Canvas though I ended up playing around with Phaser.js separately and ultimately decided to use it for the game engine with the built-in WebGL based rendering support for DinoRun.

 The move to Phaser.js was a big decision for us, but it allowed us to focus on the game logic and gameplay much more, rather than the game engine itself - which for the kids has made this project a lot more fun to work on.